Play & Development: An Occupational Therapist’s Perspective on Tiny Troops Soccer

 Why Practicing Social and Emotional Skills in a Sports Setting is Beneficial

-Participating in a structured, yet fun environment allows children to:
+Participating in a structured, yet fun environment allows children to experience the developmental benefits of toddler soccer as they:

 How to Build on These Skills at Home